lelloc/doc-admin/content/users-groups-roles/agents.rst

    $Self->{'AuthModule::UseSyncBackend'} = 'AuthSyncBackend';

-To use multiple backends, add an additional section of the example code to the ``Config.pm``.
+To use multiple back ends, add an additional section of the example code to the ``Config.pm``.
 Please make sure to add a numeric value [1-9] to all settings to indicate which settings belong to which back end.

 .. code-block:: perl